Textualize/rich/README.md

 directory = os.listdir(sys.argv[1])
 print(Columns(directory))
 ```

-This will display the file names in a given directory arranged in to _optimal_ columns.

 The following screenshot is the output from the [columns example](https://github.com/willmcgugan/rich/blob/master/examples/columns.py) which displays data pulled from an API in columns: